Diversity & Inclusion

 The Lincoln Employees' African American Network (LEAN) addresses the concerns and issues faced by African American employees and prospective candidates.
 LEAN has hosted and participated in a wide range of events.
 These events include recruiting efforts, community outreach, professional development seminars, and external networking opportunities.

-The Lincoln Laboratory Hispanic/Latino Network (LLHLN) is a community that fosters awareness of Hispanic culture and promotes networking and professional development for its members.
+The Lincoln Laboratory Hispanic/Latinx Network (LLHLN) is a community that fosters awareness of Hispanic culture and promotes networking and professional development for its members.
 LLHLN events provide a warm environment for employees to share ideas, experiences, language, and culture.

 The Lincoln Laboratory Veterans' Network (LLVETS) recognizes Laboratory employees who are U.S. veterans, supports veterans who are transitioning directly from the military, provides outreach to local active-duty troops and veterans, and creates a network that informs its members of activities and legislation affecting veterans.